 Don’t be afraid to eat saturated fats.

-As we’ve talked about, they can be beneficial in some cases.
+As we’ve talked about, there are health benefits of saturated fats and much we don’t know.
 See them most of the time as a simple and reliable energy source.

 Never, ever avoid a whole group of macronutrients.